Who is the best travel insurance company? We show you what to look for to compare travel insurance policies so you can make the right choice.

-Cover for additional travel and accommodation expenses if your travelling companion cannot continue their Journey because of an injury or sickness.
+Cover for additional travel and accommodation expenses to remain with your travelling companion if he or she can't continue their journey because of an injury or sickness.

 Cover for the cost of airfares for you to resume your journey if you return home because of the unexpected death or hospitalisation of a relative of yours.

 An allowance of $50 per day if you are hospitalised for more than 48 continuous hours while overseas.